 hotel is a charming venue for large family gatherings.
 It also offers a respite

-to solo travellers who enjoy the peace and calm of nature.
+to solo travelers who enjoy the peace and calm of nature.
 Those who need to

 stay connected to the world can enjoy free wired internet access.

-At only a distance of 190 km from Athens, this small hotel is surrounded by luscious greenery, high above the Helmou Valley.
+This small hotel is surrounded by luscious greenery, high above the Helmou Valley.
+The Filoxenia Hotel